criteo/cassback/README.md

 Welcome to your Cassback!
 This is a project that aims backup Cassandra SSTables and load them into HDFS for further usage.
+It intended to be used as a command line tool - for now it can be triggered only by commands.

 ## Installation